Blount County Community Information

 Just outside the park tubing, canoeing and kayaking are popular.
 Water sports are quite plentiful in Blount County.
 The Chilhowee Lake, Tellico lake and Fort Loudon Lake border the county, and the Tennessee River winds its way through the entire valley.

-The list of nearby attractions is long, but certainly includes a numerous state parks, the Museum of Appalachian in Norris, the underground Lost Sea in Sweetwater, the Tennessee Aquarium in Chattanooga and the Biltmore House in Asheville, North Carolina.
+The list of nearby attractions is long, but certainly includes numerous state parks, the Museum of Appalachian in Norris, the underground Lost Sea in Sweetwater, the Tennessee Aquarium in Chattanooga and the Biltmore House in Asheville, North Carolina.

 Toll Free 800-747-0713